snowplow-archive/snowplow.github.com/_posts/2017-04-20-snowplow-r88-angkor-wat-released.md

 Optionally, before first run of Shred job with cross-batch deduplication, you may want to run [Event Manifest Populator](#dedupe-cold-start) to back-fill the DynamoDB table.

-When Hadoop Shred runs, if the table doesn't exist then it will be automatically created with [provisioned throughput][provisioned-throughput] by default set to 100 write capacity units and the required schema to store and deduplicate events.
+When Hadoop Shred runs, if the table doesn't exist then it will be automatically created with [provisioned throughput][provisioned-throughput] by default set to 100 write capacity units and 100 read capacity units and the required schema to store and deduplicate events.

 For relatively low (1m events per run) cases, the default settings will likely "just work".
-However, we do **strongly recommend** monitoring the EMR job, and AWS billing impact, closely and tweaking DynamoDB provisioned throughput and your EMR cluster specification accordingly.
+However, we do **strongly recommend** monitoring the EMR job, and its AWS billing impact, closely and tweaking DynamoDB provisioned throughput and your EMR cluster specification accordingly.

 <h2 id="roadmap">4.
 Roadmap</h2>